fmauch/catmux/README.md

 ## Installation
 Catmux is a pure python package and as such it is installable via pip.
-After cloning this repository call `pip install --user .` in the repository's root directory.
+After cloning this repository call `pip3 install --user .` in the repository's root directory.

 ## Usage
 Currently, there is no full-blown documentation, but the example config file in